-Technically, castile soap is a type of soap originating here in Spain, and made with olive oil.
-Over the years, the definition of castile soap has broadened to include other types of vegetable oils such as coconut oil.
-Dr. Bronner’s Soap, which has probably become the most famous commercial liquid castile soap, even has a greater percentage of coconut oil than olive oil.
+Technically, Castile soap is a type of soap made with only olive oil, whose name originates here in Spain.
+(You can read more about the origin of Castile soap and other other soaps in my recipe for pure Castile bar soap.)
+Over the years, the definition of Castile soap has broadened to include other types of vegetable oils such as coconut oil.
+Dr. Bronner's Soap, which has probably become the most famous commercial liquid castile soap, even has a greater percentage of coconut oil than olive oil.

 When it comes to making a homemade castile soap, though, I was a bit of a purist, and wanted it to be the real deal and made with only olive oil.

 Why did I decide to make a pure, liquid castile soap?

 The great thing about liquid soaps over bars of soap, is that it is very versatile and you can make several different types and then mix them to the perfect combination for you after having made them!